Eguana Technologies (CVE:EGT) Stock Price Down 25% – Time to Sell?

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) were down 25% on Thursday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 194,856 shares were traded during trading, an increase of 96% from the average daily volume of 99,418 shares.
+Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) were down 25% during mid-day trading on Monday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 148,392 shares changed hands during trading, an increase of 6% from the average daily volume of 140,229 shares.
 The stock had previously closed at C$0.02.

 Eguana Technologies Company Profile